DevOps Certification Training Course

 Step 1: First you have to install Docker.
-To learn how to install Docker, you can click here.
+To learn how to install it, you can click here.

-Step 2: Once Docker is installed, use the below command to check the Docker version.
+Step 2: Once installation is complete use the below command to check the version.

 Step 3: Now create a folder in which you can create a DockerFile and change the current working directory to that folder.